 WestRock (WRK) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the paper and packaging company had lost 8.02% in the past month.
-In that same time, the Basic Materials sector lost 6.58%, while the S&P 500 lost 8.32%.
+Heading into today, shares of the paper and packaging company had lost 14.77% over the past month, lagging the Basic Materials sector's loss of 11.11% and the S&P 500's loss of 3.49% in that time.

 Wall Street will be looking for positivity from WestRock as it approaches its next earnings report date.
-In that report, analysts expect WestRock to post earnings of $1.49 per share.
-This would mark year-over-year growth of 49%.
-Our most recent consensus estimate is calling for quarterly revenue of $5.51 billion, up 14.41% from the year-ago period.
+This is expected to be August 4, 2022.
+The company is expected to report EPS of $1.49, up 49% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.51 billion, up 14.41% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.11 per share and revenue of $21.4 billion.
 These totals would mark changes of +50.74% and +14.17%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for WestRock.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for WestRock.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-WestRock is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+WestRock is currently a Zacks Rank #3 (Hold).

-It is also worth noting that WRK currently has a PEG ratio of 0.37.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Paper and Related Products industry currently had an average PEG ratio of 0.37 as of yesterday's close.
+Investors should also note that WRK has a PEG ratio of 0.35 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Paper and Related Products was holding an average PEG ratio of 0.35 at yesterday's closing price.

 Click to get this free report